Baptist Hicks, 1st Viscount Campden: Career

-On May 5th, 1628, he was enobled as Baron Hicks of Ilmington in the County of Warwick, and Viscount Campden of Campden.
+On 5 May 1628 he was ennobled as Baron Hicks of Ilmington in the County of Warwick, and Viscount Campden of Campden.

 Estates and philanthropy

 Hicks' commercial success enabled him to acquire country estates.
 He purchased the manor of Campden soon after 1608 and built a large manor house there near the church, around 1612.
 The property included gardens, a very early example of a garden canal, water gardens and terraces.
 The house was burned down by Royalists in the Civil War.

 He purchased the manor of Exton, Rutland in 1614, where members of the Hicks and Campden family are buried in the parish church.
 In 1620, he purchased the manor of Hampstead.

 He founded and endowed an almshouse in 1612 for 12 pensioners in Chipping Campden; the Grade I listed Almshouses on Church Street still remains in use for that purpose.
 In 1627, he built a market hall at the centre of Chipping Campden as a shelter for the vendors; the Grade I listed building is still in use.

 Hicks also built a large mansion in Kensington; and paid for a new sessions house for the Middlesex magistrates in Clerkenwell, which was named Hicks Hall in his honour.

-He performed many other charitable acts, in his life-giving £100,000 for charity.
+He performed many other charitable acts, in his life, giving £100,000 for charity.

 Personal life, death, and legacy

-Hicks married Elizabeth May in 1585.
+Hicks married Elizabeth May on 7 September 1584.
 She was the daughter of Richard May of London and Sussex, and sister of Sir Humphrey May, Alderman of London.
 They had three sons, who all died young, and two daughters.

-His elder daughter Juliana married Edward Lord Noel, who became 2nd Viscount Campden.
+His elder daughter Julianna married Edward, Lord Noel, a daughter of Andrew Noel and his wife Mabel Harington, who became 2nd Viscount Campden.